 3. Decorate the area.

-- For Maker Fun Factory mount a Bible memory buddy to foam board and place next to the logo display and use a plastic backdrop as your background.
-Complete your booth with a few props, such as a tools, art supplies and other maker/creative items.
+- For Shipwrecked mount a Bible memory buddy to foam board and place next to the logo display and use a plastic backdrop as your background.
+Complete your booth with a few props, such as a palm trees, seashells and other ocean / island items.

 4. Get the word out.